kcao1199/Cao_Robertson-MADA-Project/R/analysis-code/README.md

+Our notes:

+The reference files will be deleted for clarity.
+Review template for the references.

 This folder contains code to do some simple exploratory analysis on the processed/cleaned data.
 The code produces a few tables and figures, which are saved in the `results` folder.